IBM/tensorflow-hangul-recognition/README.md

 about 320,000 images with the script defaults took just a bit over two hours.
 Training on my MacBook Pro would probably take over 20 times that long.

-Another alternative is to use a reduced label set (i.e. 256 vs 2350 Hangul characters) which can reduce the computational complexity quite a bit.
+One alternative is to use a reduced label set (i.e. 256 vs 2350 Hangul characters) which can reduce the computational complexity quite a bit.

 As the script runs, you should hopefully see the printed training accuracies